Functions

 Note

 Module-level variables in Python are called globals.
 Most functions just use two scopes, locals and globals.
 You can, however, define functions inside functions that have more levels of scope.
+Normally values in globals are functions or constants which we normally name with ALL_CAPS_AND_UNDERSCORES to indicate that they are constant.

 Fun fact, the def statement just creates a variable with the name of your function that points to the (compiled) code that implements that function.
+The name is then assigned to the context in which the def statement occurs.
+This can sometimes be used to return a function from a function.

 Default Parameters